Modernizing Mailjet’s Email Editor

 Each design decision translated a specific research finding into concrete system behavior.
 The goal was to reduce ambiguity, increase predictability, and embed trust directly into the editing workflow.

-Tabbed Content | Style | Settings Panels
+Tabbed Content | Style | Settings Panels (Mental Model Mapping)

 Research insight: Users mentally separate what they’re editing from how it looks and how it behaves — but the editor treated all three as one undifferentiated surface.